Tige Savage

-Tige Savage (born September 30, 1968) is an American investor, co-founder of Revolution LLC, a principal investment firm based in Washington, D.C., and a managing partner at Revolution Ventures, which has investments in companies such as Bloomscape, BrightCellars, Casted GoodBuy Gear, Mint House, Policygenius, Sila and Wagmo.
+Tige Savage (born September 30, 1968) is an American investor, co-founder of Revolution LLC, a principal investment firm based in Washington, D.C., and a managing partner at Revolution Ventures, which has made investments in companies such as Bloomscape, BrightCellars, Casted, GoodBuy Gear, Mint House, Policygenius, Sila and Wagmo.
 He was a key investor in LivingSocial in its founding years.

 Career

 Savage was an executive at Riggs National Corporation in the mid-1990s; he simultaneously served on the board of directors of Allbritton Communications Company.
 From 1998 to 2000, he managed technology and media sector investments as executive vice president of Riggs Capital Partners.

 From 2001 to 2003, Savage managed investments in technology and media companies as vice president of Time Warner Ventures.

 In 2005, Savage co-founded Revolution with partners Steve Case and Donn Davis; Savage leads Revolution's early-stage venture capital investing activities as managing partner of Revolution Ventures.

-Savage was named one of Washington, DC's “100 Top Tech Titans” by Washingtonian Magazine in 2011, 2018, 2019 and 2021.
+Savage was named one of Washington, DC's “100 Top Tech Titans” by Washingtonian Magazine in 2011, 2018, 2019, 2021 and 2024.
 In 2013 he was named Financier of the Year at the Northern Virginia Technology Council Annual Awards.
 Savage has been interviewed by The Wall Street Journal, Business Insider, MIT Technology Review, The Motley Fool, Consumer VC and This Week in Venture Capital about Revolution's investment philosophy.
+In 2024, he was featured in INNOVATE® Washington DMV Edition as a Top 100 Innovator.

 Savage was credited for his role in developing LivingSocial's strategy in a profile of the company in The Washington Post.
 In 2012, he wrote an online review of e-commerce technology platforms.